knagadevara/DataBases/Structured/PostgreSQL/Theory/09pg_indent-conf-readme.md

 3. Fields and Variations:
 Each line in pg_ident.conf follows a specific format with various fields that define the user mapping.
 The basic structure of a line in pg_ident.conf is as follows:

-css
-Copy code
         OS-USERNAME  PG-USERNAME  [DATABASE]

-OS-USERNAME: This field represents the operating system (OS) user name, the name of the user trying to connect to PostgreSQL from the client machine.
+- OS-USERNAME: This field represents the operating system (OS) user name, the name of the user trying to connect to PostgreSQL from the client machine.
 It can be any valid OS user name recognized by the underlying OS.

-PG-USERNAME: This field specifies the corresponding PostgreSQL user name to which the OS user will be mapped for authentication.
+- PG-USERNAME: This field specifies the corresponding PostgreSQL user name to which the OS user will be mapped for authentication.
 It should be an existing PostgreSQL user.

-[DATABASE]: (Optional) This field allows you to specify a particular database to which the user mapping applies.
+- [DATABASE]: (Optional) This field allows you to specify a particular database to which the user mapping applies.
 If you omit this field, the mapping will be applied to all databases in the PostgreSQL cluster.

 4. Variations and Examples:
 Now, let's explore some common variations and examples of user mapping configurations in pg_ident.conf:

-Variation 1: Basic User Mapping
-In this basic variation, we map an OS user to a PostgreSQL user without specifying a database.
+- Basic User Mapping: In this basic variation, we map an OS user to a PostgreSQL user without specifying a database.
 The mapping will apply to all databases in the cluster.

-Example:
-Suppose we want to map the OS user app_user to the PostgreSQL user webapp_user.
+Example, suppose we want to map the OS user app_user to the PostgreSQL user webapp_user.

     app_user  webapp_user

-Variation 2: User Mapping for Specific Database
-In this variation, we specify a database for which the user mapping is valid.
+- User Mapping for Specific Database: In this variation, we specify a database for which the user mapping is valid.
 The same OS user can be mapped to different PostgreSQL users based on the database they are connecting to.

-Example:
-We want to map the OS user admin_user to the PostgreSQL user db_admin specifically for the database my_database.
+Example, We want to map the OS user admin_user to the PostgreSQL user db_admin specifically for the database     my_database.

         admin_user  db_admin  my_database

-Variation 3: Mapping Multiple Users
-In this variation, we can map multiple OS users to the same PostgreSQL user or map multiple OS users to different PostgreSQL users for various databases.
+- Mapping Multiple Users: In this variation, we can map multiple OS users to the same PostgreSQL user or map multiple OS users to different PostgreSQL users for various databases.
+Example, suppose we want to map multiple OS users to the same PostgreSQL user data_user.

-Example:
-Suppose we want to map multiple OS users to the same PostgreSQL user data_user.

         data_loader1  data_user
         data_loader2  data_user
         data_loader3  data_user

-Variation 4: Global User Mapping
-In this variation, we use an asterisk * in place of the OS user name to define a global user mapping.
+- Global User Mapping: In this variation, we use an asterisk * in place of the OS user name to define a global user mapping.
 This mapping will be applied to all OS users connecting to the PostgreSQL server.

 Example:
 We want to map all OS users connecting to the server to the PostgreSQL user generic_user.